cypress-io/cypress/docs/source/api/commands/hash.md

 comments: false
 ---

-Get the current URL hash.
+Get the current URL hash of the page that is currently active.

 {% note info %}
 This is an alias of {% url "`cy.location('hash')`" location %}